 While most of the Funds (except for the Multi-Hedge Strategies Fund) do not normally borrow funds for investment purposes, each Fund reserves the right to do so.
 The Multi-Hedge Strategies Fund may borrow, including for investment purposes, as part of its principal investment strategies.
 Borrowing for investment purposes is a form of leverage.
 Leveraging investments, by purchasing securities with borrowed money, is a speculative technique that increases investment risk, but also increases investment opportunity.
 A Fund also may enter into certain transactions, including reverse repurchase agreements, which can be viewed as constituting a form of leveraging by the Fund.
 Leveraging will exaggerate the effect on the net asset value per share ("NAV") of a Fund of any increase or decrease in the market value of the Fund's portfolio.
-Because substantially all of a Fund's assets will fluctuate in value, whereas the interest obligations on borrowings may be fixed, the NAV of the Fund will increase more when the Fund's portfolio assets increase in value and decrease more when the Fund's portfolio assets decrease in value than would otherwise be the case.
+Because substantially all of a Fund's assets will fluctuate in value, whereas the interest obligations on borrowings may be fixed, the NAV of the Fund will increase more when the Fund's portfolio assets increase in value and decrease more when the Fund's portfolio assets increase in value and decrease more when the Fund's portfolio assets decrease in value than would otherwise be the case.
 Moreover, interest costs on borrowings may fluctuate with changing market rates of interest and may partially offset or exceed the returns on the borrowed funds.
 Under adverse conditions, a Fund might have to sell portfolio securities to meet interest or principal payments at a time when investment considerations would not favor such sales.
-Generally, the Funds would use this form of leverage during periods when the Advisor believes that the Fund's investment of leverage during periods when the Advisor believes that the Fund's investment objective would be furthered.
+Generally, the Funds would use this form of leverage during periods when the Advisor believes that the Fund's investment objective would be furthered.